openearth/lhat/docs/source/introduction.rst

 between other risk assessment tool (such as Delft-FIAT, RA2CE, Ri2de or Criticality tool).

-LHAT has been tested on private datasets from various regions and of varying size.
+LHAT has been tested on areas within Bangladesh and Jamaica thus far, with accuracies of more than 80%.

 When should I use LHAT?